inesbucheit/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

 ### `display: inline-block`

 - The element itself is formatted as an inline element, but you can apply height and width values.
+-treating the element as inline, using the height and width element

 ---